ArtificialIndustry/docker-serverless-python/README.md

-# serverless #
+# serverless-python #

 A [docker image](https://hub.docker.com/r/artificialindustry/serverless-python/) for running [serverless](https://serverless.com) commands.

-This can be useful for building and deploying serverless stacks from CI environments.
+This can be useful for building and deploying serverless stacks which use Python lambda functions from CI environments.

 ## Example ##